Managing Database Activities

 The following steps explain how to use an Avenue Database.
 In Stage 3, you will learn how to create an Avenue Database activity.

-1. Go to your course home page, and click on a Database activity.
+1. Go to your course homepage and click on a Database activity.

-2. If you would like to add a model/sample Database entry for your students, click on the Add entry tab to begin.
-Fill out the form and click on the Save and view, or the Save and add another button.
+2. If you would like to add a model or sample Database entry for your students, click on the Add entry button in the Database sticky bar to begin.

 Resources